osama-hawas/trauxit_task/README.md

 # trauxit_task

-You have completed the tasks by creating an application that includes all the tasks some features i used in this app :
+I have completed the tasks by creating an application that includes all the tasks . some features i used in this app :
 - Bloc & Cubit
 - Restful APIs